dibyendutapadar/djangoapps/cheatcode.md

    4. register app/model in app/admin.py to access from /admin
    5. manage.py shell
    6. Fetch data from db
+      1. 1.
+Define Models
+      2. 2.
+Create Tables in the Database for a Model
+      3. 3.
+Update a Model
+      4. 4.
+Delete and Recreate a Table
+      5. Notes
 6. templates
          1. get from model
 7. Static Files